Skip to main content

 Working with artifacts

-When Claude creates an artifact, you'll see the artifact content displayed in the dedicated window to the right side of the main chat.
-Here's what you can do:
+When Claude creates an artifact, you'll see the content displayed in a dedicated window to the right of the main chat.

 Edit and iterate